dehesselle/dayzsrvip/doc/MANUAL.md

 # How does this work?
 It's not magic, that's for sure!

 Whenever there are changes to your `.DayZProfile` file, the plugin gathers server IP, server name and ingame name from it and sends a text message to your current channel in TeamSpeak.
 Those messages are plain text messages (you could even type them in yourself), but have a specific format so that the plugin can pick up on them.
-Pretty simple, eh? ;)
+Pretty simple, eh? :wink: